 COP27 is happening at a time when the climate reality is shifting from incremental change to uncertain reality.
 Deloitte estimates that climate inaction will cost the United States $14.5 trillion by 2070, including the evaporation of 900,000 American jobs.
 Alternatively, the U.S. could gain $3 trillion by 2070, and foster a green jobs revolution in every region of the country.
 The costs of action versus inaction are high for the economy and our collective future.

 In tandem with regular news cycles of crop loss, drought, and unprecedented floods, this Conference focuses specifically on a pivot from pledges and promises to concrete action and progress.
 Our climate crisis impacts businesses by way of rising insurance costs, fragile and slowed supply chains, and the overall economic shock from acute disasters.
-COP27 aims to amplify business’s role in creating a collective future that can lean against strong climate finance for developing countries, opening new geographical arenas for manufacturing, infrastructure, and business.
+COP27 aims to amplify sustainability consulting and the business’s role in creating a collective future that can lean against strong climate finance for developing countries, opening new geographical arenas for manufacturing, infrastructure, and business.

 What is COP27 all about, and what are its goals?